 - He can more friendly and sociable than his German Shepherd parentage.

 - He is a very loyal dog who will form a strong bond with all family members.

-- Whilst he is energetic, he is not particularly bouncy in the home.
+- Energetic, but he is not particularly bouncy at the home.